-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site.

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

-Orland High School has an active School Site Council comprised of parents, students, teachers, and administrators, English Learner Advisory Committee, a strong Alumni group, a Sober Grad parent group, an Athletic Booster Club, and parent involvement on our Positive Behavior Interventions and Supports (PBIS).
-Our school's annual "School Plan for Student Achievement (SSPA)" with it's corresponding budget go through the scrutiny of both our School Site Council and the OUSD governing board.
+Orland High School has an active School Site Council comprised of parents, students, teachers, and administrators, English Learner Advisory Committee, a strong Alumni group, CTE Advisory board, a Sober Grad parent group, an Athletic Booster Club.
+Our school's annual "School Plan for Student Achievement (SPSA)" with its corresponding budget goes through the scrutiny of both our School Site Council and the OUSD governing board.
 The English Language Advisory Committee (ELAC) is a forum that supports our program to help English earners progress toward English proficiency.
-OHS parents on the ELAC are also elected and provide input to the District Language Advisory Committee (DLAC).
+OHS parents on the ELAC are also elected and provide input to the District Language Advisory Committee (DELAC).
 Our parents also volunteer at the school by chaperoning events, field trips and helping with the leadership class.
 They also participate in back to school night and open house.
-Other examples of community/parental involvement include a working relationship with the City of Orland Recreation Department (facilities and programs), a city-wide Ministerial Group that coordinates the annual Baccalaureate Ceremony and a community collaboration meeting held each month.
+Other examples of community/parental involvement include a working relationship with the City of Orland Recreation Department (facilities and programs), Orland Volunteer Fire Department and a community collaboration meeting held each month.

 The school communicates with students, parents and the community in a variety of ways.
-Students and parents are apprised of their current grades instantly using the online "Parent Connect", an online program allowing parents to view the gradebooks of each of their student's teachers as well as attendance, discipline and transcript information.
+Students and parents are apprised of their current grades instantly using the online "Parent Connect", an online program allowing parents to view the grade books of each of their student's teachers as well as attendance, discipline and transcript information.
 The implementation of this program has dramatically improved parental access to student grades and progress towards graduation.
-Other forms of communication include: Parent Involvement Policy and Compact, parent and student surveys, parent and student orientations, flyers, letters home to parents on specific subjects, parent presentations from the counseling department, in alternating years "Career Day" and "Job Fair", an Orland High School website with current information, Facebook, Instagram, and Twitter page for Orland High School.
+Other forms of communication include: Parent Involvement Policy and Compact, parent and student surveys, parent and student orientations, flyers, letters home to parents on specific subjects, parent presentations from the counseling department, "Career Day" and "Job Fair", an Orland High School website with current information, Facebook, Instagram, and Twitter page for Orland High School.
 A daily bulletin, which provides current news and information, is announced each morning with the use of the public-address system, and it is posted on the school Web site.
+Current school information streams live on our electronic Marquee located near the gym.